We expect authors to actually read our submission guidelines.

 We accept short speculative fiction of up to 5,000 words.
 Flash fiction submissions (up to 500 words) may be submitted in the body of the email.
 Longer fiction should be submitted either as a Word.doc or rtf document.

 We are buying FIRST TIME PERPETUAL WORLDWIDE ELECTRONIC AND PRINT RIGHTS for previously unpublished fiction.
 All other rights revert to the creator upon publication.
-We pay via Paypal.
+We pay via Paypal or Google Wallet.

 Fiction (Previously Published)

-We now accept previously published speculative fiction up to 5,000 words.
-We are opening the door to previously published material based on author request.
+We accept previously published speculative fiction up to 5,000 words.
+We are opening the door to previously published material based on author requests.
 This should be treated as a beta program that may be terminated without notice.

 All normal fiction submission requirements apply, except as follows: